-Dr. Jeffrey Adamovicz
+Dr. Jeffrey Adamovicz, PhD

 Research area(s): Vaccine development and pathogenesis studies for zoonotic diseases

-Dr. Yuksel Agca
+Dr. Yuksel Agca, DVM, PhD

 Research area(s): Wildlife Ecology in Central Hardwoods

-Dr. Jim Amos-Landgraf
+Dr. Jim Amos-Landgraf, PhD

-Research area(s): Colon cancer and microbiomes
+Research area(s): Microbiomes and colon cancer

-Dr. Charlie Brown
+Dr. Charlie Brown, PhD

-Research area(s): Inflammation/Lyme disease
+Research area(s): Inflammation/Lyme disease/arthritis

-Dr. Elizabeth Bryda
+Dr. Elizabeth Bryda, PhD

 Research area(s): Clinical shelter medicine topics (infectious disease prevention ,behavioral welfare, population health, etc.)

 Possible projects: 1) Leptospirosis in Missouri shelter dogs; 2) microbiomes of shelter animals (in collaboration with Dr. Craig Franklin)

-Research area(s): Microbial pathogenesis and genomics
+Research area(s): Ocular immunology and angiogenesis

-Dr. Kevin Cummings
+Dr. Kevin Cummings, PhD

 Research area(s): Immunodysfunction and cancer